MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-**You can bring in data to Customer 360 by using the 20+ out-of-the-box connectors** that we make available for sources, such as Dynamics 365, SQL Azure, and Blob store.
-Even if you don’t find a suitable out-of-the-box connector for your source, **you can always export the data from your source as a CSV file and import to Customer 360 using our CSV connector.** To import data to Customer 360, you need to create a data source.
+**You can bring in data to Customer Insights by using the 20+ out-of-the-box connectors** that we make available for sources, such as Dynamics 365, SQL Azure, and Blob store.
+Even if you don’t find a suitable out-of-the-box connector for your source, **you can always export the data from your source as a CSV file and import to Customer Insights using our CSV connector.** To import data to Customer Insights, you need to create a data source.
 It’s recommended to have multiple data sources based on your sources of the data as it allows you to have different refresh schedules and credentials for refresh.

-## Bring your data into Customer 360
+## Bring your data into Customer Insights

-***Important Note***: At this point, on-prem data sources are not supported in Customer 360.
+***Important Note***: At this point, on-prem data sources are not supported in Customer Insights.
 We hope to enable that option soon.

 ### Step 1 (mandatory): Creating a new data source
-To load data to Customer 360 follow the following process:
+To load data to Customer Insights follow the following process:

 1. Navigate to **Data Sources** from the **Data Manager page:**